A cleft lip is a congenital anomaly that occurs when the upper lip and palate fail to develop properly during the initial months of pregnancy.

 Opting for cleft lip nasal deformity surgery in Turkey allows individuals to benefit from the expertise and competitive pricing offered by experienced surgeons

 We're Here to Help.

 Newborn children with cleft lips

 A post-surgical follow-up of 4 to 6 months

 A cleft lip occurs when the tissues that make up the upper lip and palate do not fuse properly before birth, leaving an opening in the upper lip.
 The size of this opening can vary from a small gap to one that extends from the lip to the nose.
 It can occur on either side of the lip or, less commonly, in the middle.

 The objective of cleft lip and palate surgery is to achieve a beautiful and natural shape of the nose and lips without the presence of visible scars on the children's faces and to achieve perfect speech.

+Surgical correction of a cleft lip, in Antalya Turkey, is usually performed within the first few months of a baby's life, usually starting around the third month.
+On the other hand, palatoplasty, or repair of the palate, is usually done around the ninth month.
 This surgery consists of closing the labial defect to repair all its structures (skin, mucosa, red lip, muscle) with the most hidden scar possible.

-What causes this distortion:
+What causes this distortion?